aralroca/next-translate/README.md

 Then, during the build step:

 - The download of the page namespaces are added on corresponding loader method (`getInitialProps`, `getServerSideProps` or `getStaticProps`).
-In the case that the page doesn't have any loader method is using the `getStaticProps` by default, except for dynamic pages that is using `getServerSideProps` to avoid to write a `getStaticPaths`.
+In the case that the page doesn't have any loader method is using the `getStaticProps` by default, except:
+  - For dynamic pages that is using `getServerSideProps` to avoid to write a `getStaticPaths`.
+  - For pages that have a HOC is using `getInitialProps` in order to avoid possible conflicts.
 - Each page is wrapped with an **i18nProvider** with its namespaces.

 This whole process is transparent, so in your pages you can directly consume the `useTranslate` hook to use the namespaces, and you don't need to do anything else, because the 'build step' does it.